Jira tracker · Side-by-side review

 Can I migrate from Tempo Timesheets to Planim Time?

 Yes.
-Because both tools ultimately write Jira worklogs on the underlying issues, Planim Time's two-way Jira sync pulls existing worklogs into the app — including entries you originally logged through Tempo.
+Because both tools ultimately write Jira worklogs on the underlying issues, Planim Time's two-way Jira sync pulls existing worklogs into the app, including entries you originally logged through Tempo.
 Your historical time data is preserved.
 You do lose Tempo-specific features like approvals, budgets, and plan approvals, so plan your switch around whether those workflows are load-bearing for your team.
 Most individual developers switch the same day; finance-heavy teams usually run both in parallel for one sprint before dropping Tempo.

 Do I need Jira admin rights to install Planim Time?

 No. Planim Time is a desktop app that talks to Jira through your own personal API token.
-You download the installer for your OS and sign in — no Jira admin install, no project-level app permissions, no Atlassian Marketplace approval.
+You download the installer for your OS and sign in.
+No Jira admin install, no project-level app permissions, no Atlassian Marketplace approval.
 Tempo Timesheets, by contrast, is a Marketplace plugin: a Jira admin has to install it, enable it for each project, and assign Tempo-specific permissions before anyone can track.

 Does Planim Time support Jira Server and Data Center like Tempo does?